cramermarius/cramermarius.github.io/_pages/about.md

 Maybe, you decide.

-#### Are you a real hacker???
-No, no I'm not.
-That is, I'm not a security researcher, a white hat nor a black hat.
+#### Curious mind/hacker
-According to Paul Graham, co-founder of YC, a hacker is a disobedient individual, someone that doesn't take a NO, be it from an idea inside their head, a physical lock or a system admin.
+According to Paul Graham, co-founder of YC, a hacker is a disobedient individual, someone that doesn't take a no, be it from an idea inside their head, a physical lock or a system admin.
 They possess an attitude of disobediance and an insatiable intellectual curiosity, a hunger for knowledge of systems and their inner workings, be it an operating system or something else.